lee-to/moonshine-doc/en/advanced/commands.md

 <a name="component"></a>
 ## Component

-Command creates a custom component:
+Command to create a custom component:

 ```shell
 php artisan moonshine:component